 office: 210 Tate Hall

 Anne Myers specializes in the literature of Renaissance England, with a particular emphasis on the seventeenth century.
-Her book, Literature and Architecture in Early Modern England is forthcoming from Johns Hopkins University Press and treats a variety of sixteenth- and seventeenth-century texts by a range of authors, including William Camden, Ben Jonson, Andrew Marvell, George Herbert, Anne Clifford, and John Evelyn.
+Her book, Literature and Architecture in Early Modern England (Johns Hopkins University Press, 2013) explores literary and historical treatments of England's built environment in a variety of sixteenth- and seventeenth-century texts by a range of authors, including William Camden, Ben Jonson, Andrew Marvell, George Herbert, Anne Clifford, and John Evelyn.
 Other research interests include post-Reformation ecclesiology and local history, along with the rise of antiquarianism and amateur history in the post-Reformation period.

 Anne's teaching interests include Shakespeare, Milton, Renaissance Drama, and seventeenth-century poetry and religious literature.
-In her spare time, she enjoys biking, hiking,and watching reality television.
 She thinks about John Milton at least once a day, even during the summer.